New book on the Master Cleanse Master Cleanse / Raw Food Website Lemonade Diet supplies

 A. This occasionally happens, usually to people who have been eating predominantly meat & cheese and very few vegetables.
 It generally occurs on the first or second mornings.
 If possible, drink a cup of laxative tea that morning one half hour later.
 Don't worry.
 You just need to adjust the amount of salt in the salt water.
 Try increasing the amount of salt in the water.
 After getting the correct amount of salt for your body, I don't know of anyone who did not have SEVERAL urgent bowel movements the next morning.

 A. Stanley Burroughs, in his book the Master Cleanser, does not mention any difference for those with canker sores.
 Perhaps, it's because the citric acid is so diluted ( 6 to 1).
-Perhaps, it's because allergies are the result of toxins in the body and that after detoxifying the allergies go too.
+Perhaps, it's because allergies are the result of toxins in the body and that after detoxifying the allergies go, too.
 Either way, I believe that if you closely follow the instructions as given in the book, you will do fine.

 The Master Cleanse has two major thrusts: detoxification and elimination.
 The lemonade drink and the lack of solid food encourages the body to detoxify -- to physically loosen the toxins.
 The laxative tea and internal salt water bathing mechanically push and wash the loosened toxins out of the body.
 Since you know you are especially sensitive to canker sores from citrus acid, I would start off by doing only the minimum number of glasses of lemonade per day (6) in the beginning.
 In addition, it will be essential for you to maintain the daily elimination steps of laxative tea at night and salt water flush in the morning.
 Then if some canker sores formed, I would attempt to persevere in spite of them because I think they will be only temporary.

 Q. I recently had a baby and gained quite a bit of weight.
 Prior to my pregnancy I had put on some excess weight on a previously well fit and toned body.
 Needless to say I feel sluggish.
-I am done breastfeeding and would like to loose weight and rejuvenate myself.
+I am done breastfeeding and would like to lose weight and rejuvenate myself.
 My cousin did the cleanse and looks and feels great.
 He was in much better shape that I was when starting.
 Is it okay to do this cleanse regardless of your physical fitness at the start?
 My cousin first did 50 or so days of veggie and fruit juice and then did 10 days of the "lemonade" drink.
 Is this a better way for me to go?
 Also, should I add in exercise?
 Any suggestions would be wonderful as I am anxious to feel like myself again.

 A. I know of no reason being in poor physical shape should be any problem.
 If you're speaking about someone who has some debilitating illness, that's another matter.
 In fact, being in poor shape is a great reason to do the cleanse.